syncfusion-content/winui-docs/winui/Funnel-Chart/Tooltip.md

 ![Tooltip background style customization in WinUI funnel chart](Tooltip_images/WinUI_FunnelChart_background_style_customization_Tooltip.png)

-### Customizing the tooltip label style
+### Label style customization

-The tooltip label style can be customized using the [LabelStyle]() property.
-To define a [Style]() for the tooltip label, specify the style of `TargetType` as `TextBlock.`
+The tooltip label style can be customize by using the [LabelStyle]() property.
+To define a [Style]() for the tooltip label, specify the style of `TargetType` as `TextBlock`.

-The following code example explains applying the style for a tooltip label.
+The following code example explains how to apply the style for a tooltip label.

 {% tabs %}